OhLasFar/Banana-Click-O-Matic/README.md

 - Inspired by various open-source auto clicker projects available on GitHub.

 ---

+**Note**: Things may change a bit, and this README will be updated accordingly.

 Feel free to use and modify this application as needed.
 For any bugs or feature requests, please open an issue in the GitHub repository.